gentooinit/solution_for_the_little_lisper/((2 Do It, Do It Again, and Again, and Again ) 17).md

 is not an atom.
 So we ask the next question.

 Q5: What is the next question?
-A5: else.
+A5: t.

-Q6: What is the meaning of the question else
+Q6: What is the meaning of the question t
-A6: else asks if else is true.
+A6: t asks if t is true.

-Q7: Is else true?
+Q7: Is t true?
-A7: Yes, because the question else if always true!
+A7: Yes, because the question t if always true!

-Q8: else
+Q8: t
-Q8: Of course.
+Q8: t

-Q9: Why is else the last question?
+Q9: Why is t the last question?
 A9: Because we do not need to ask any more questions.

 Q10: Why do we not need to ask any more questions